 the overlying rock, disintegrates into hot gas and volcanic ash.

 This mingles with the larger clasts of the original landslide to

 form the glowing avalanche, which can travel for miles.
 This is

 similar to a block and ash flow, but with a smaller proportion of

 ash, so that the flow is not as thoroughly cemented.

 One such glowing avalanche deposit is found along the Dome Road south of Graduation Flats.

 Pullout atop Rabbit Mountain debris flow.
 35 47.537N 106 25.174W

-The pullout and the area around it are underlain by glowing avalanche deposits from Rabbit Mountain, over five kilometers (three miles) to the northwest.
-Such avalanches occurred at least three times from the southeast flank of the dome, forming the deposits on which my car is parked.
+The pullout and the area around it are underlain by glowing avalanche deposits from Rabbit Mountain, which is over five kilometers (three miles) to the northwest.
+Such avalanches occurred at least three times from the southeast flank of the dome, forming the surface on which my car is parked.
 (The dome in the background is an older dacite dome, which we visited several chapters back.)
 The ground surface shows numerous clasts of rhyolite and obsidian.